leander-dsouza/Google_Foobar_2020/README.md

 # Google Foobar
 Collective codebase of a detailed attempt at the Google Foobar Challenge.

+Refer to the [Wiki](https://github.com/leander-dsouza/Google_Foobar_2020/wiki) page to for problem insights and to know more about the platform.

 ## Level 1
 **Time**: 48 hours